 |6 Numbers||€20,000||1 in 1,090,909|

 |4 numbers||€200||1 in 5,556|

 |3 numbers||€20||1 in 556|

 * An extra €200,000 is added to the top prize on the 21st of each month if nobody has won.

 A My Bonus code, starting with the letter B and then consisting of three letters and five numbers, is generated alongside each line of EuroMillions numbers.
 Winning codes are drawn at random - 200 on a Tuesday and 400 on a Friday - and anyone with a matching ticket wins €500.
 Special draws take place from time to time to offer multiple prizes of €10, while My Bonus codes are also used for the European Millionaire Maker when the games takes place.

 Ticket holders in Spain receive an entry into that week’s El Millón draw with every EuroMillions line they play for either the Tuesday or Friday draw.
 The raffle takes place on Friday nights, with one player winning €1 million.
 There are also occasional El Millón Plus draws, in which the number of prizes on offer is increased.

 M1lhão works in the same way as El Millón, with one prize of €1 million on offer each week.
 The Portuguese lottery also sometimes increases the number of prizes available in a single draw.

 Switzerland – Super-Star and 2 Chance

-Swiss players can play Super-Star in addition to EuroMillions and win prizes worth up to CHF250,000 by matching a five-digit code with the one drawn.
+Entrants in Switzerland can play Super-Star in addition to EuroMillions, for an extra cost of CHF2, and win prizes worth up to CHF250,000 by matching a five-digit code with the one drawn.
 There are 11 prize tiers in total, with prizes based on the number of tickets sold and the amount of winners in each tier.
 However, the jackpot is a fixed sum.
 Here are the prizes on offer: